AdobeDocs/experience-platform.en/help/access-control/home.md

 ---
 # Access control overview

-Access control for [!DNL Experience Platform] is provided through the [Adobe Admin Console](https://adminconsole.adobe.com).
-This functionality leverages product profiles in [!DNL Admin Console], which link users with permissions and sandboxes.
+Access control for [!DNL Experience Platform] is provided through the **[!UICONTROL Permissions]** in [Adobe Experience Cloud](https://experience.adobe.com/).
+This functionality leverages roles and policies, which link users with permissions and sandboxes.

 ## Access control hierarchy and workflow

-In order to configure access control for [!DNL Experience Platform], you must have administrator privileges for an organization that has an [!DNL Experience Platform] product integration.
-The minimum role that grant or withdraw permissions is a product profile administrator.
-Other administrator roles that can manage permissions are product administrators (can manage all profiles within a product) and system administrators (no restrictions).
+In order to configure access control for [!DNL Experience Platform], you must have system or product administrator privileges for an organization that has an [!DNL Experience Platform] product.
+The minimum role that grant or withdraw permissions is a product administrator.
+Other administrator roles that can manage permissions is a system administrators (no restrictions).
 See the Adobe Help Center article on [administrative roles](https://helpx.adobe.com/enterprise/using/admin-roles.html) for more information.

 >[!NOTE]
 >
->From this point on, any mentions of "administrator" in this document refer to a product profile administrator or higher (as outlined above).
+>From this point on, any mentions of "administrator" in this document refer to a product administrator or higher (as outlined above).

 A high-level workflow for gaining and assigning access permissions can be summarized as follows:

 - After licensing Adobe Experience Platform, or an Application/App Service that uses Experience Platform, an email is sent to the administrator specified during licensing.
 - The administrator logs in to [Adobe Admin Console](#adobe-admin-console) and selects **Adobe Experience Platform** from the list of products on the overview page.
-- The administrator can view the default [product profiles](#product-profiles) or create new customer product profiles as needed.
-- The administrator can edit the permissions and users for any existing product profiles.
+- The administrator can edit the permissions and users for any existing roles.
-- When creating or editing a product profile, the administrator adds users to the profile using the **[!UICONTROL users]** tab, and grants permissions to these users (such as "[!UICONTROL Read Datasets]" or "[!UICONTROL Manage Schemas]") by accessing the **[!UICONTROL permissions]** tab.
-Similarly, the administrator can assign access to sandboxes using the same permissions tab.
+- When creating or editing a role, the administrator adds users to the role using the **[!UICONTROL users]** tab, and grants permissions to these users (such as "[!UICONTROL Read Datasets]" or "[!UICONTROL Manage Schemas]") by editing the role's permissions.
+Similarly, the administrator can assign access to sandboxes using the same editing option.
 - When users log in to the [!DNL Experience Platform] user interface, their access to [!DNL Platform] capabilities is driven by the permissions that have been granted to them from Step 2.
 For example, if a user does not have the "[!UICONTROL View Datasets]" permission, the **[!UICONTROL Datasets]** tab in the side menu will not be visible to that user.

 For more detailed steps on how to manage access control in [!DNL Experience Platform], see the [access control user guide](./ui/overview.md).

 All calls to [!DNL Experience Platform] APIs are validated for permissions, and will return errors if the appropriate permission(s) are not found in the current user context.
 Within the UI, elements will be hidden or altered depending on permissions granted to the current user.

-## Adobe Admin Console
+## Permissions

-Adobe Admin Console provides a central location for managing Adobe product entitlements and access for your organization.
-Through the console, you can grant groups of users access permissions for various [!DNL Platform] capabilities, such as "[!UICONTROL Manage Datasets]", "[!UICONTROL View Datasets]", or "[!UICONTROL Manage Profiles]".
+[!UICONTROL Permissions] provides a central location for managing [!DNL Experience Platform] access for your organization.
+Through [!UICONTROL Permissions], you can grant groups of users access permissions for various [!DNL Platform] capabilities, such as "[!UICONTROL Manage Datasets]", "[!UICONTROL View Datasets]", or "[!UICONTROL Manage Profiles]".

-### Product profiles
+### Roles

-In the [!DNL Admin Console], permissions are assigned to users through the use of product profiles.
-Product profiles allow you to grant permissions to one or multiple users, and also contain their access to the scope of the sandboxes that are assigned to them through product profiles.
-Users can be assigned to one or multiple product profiles belonging to your organization.
+In the [!UICONTROL Roles] section, permissions are assigned to users through the use of roles.
+Roles allow you to grant permissions to one or multiple users, and also contain their access to the scope of the sandboxes that are assigned to them through roles.
+Users can be assigned to one or multiple roles belonging to your organization.

 ### Default product profiles